robrighter/cookie-facts/README.md

 	http://demosite.com:8081

-	**note for best resutls clear all your cookies and history first
+	**note for best results clear all your cookies and history first

 (5) Click the "Run All Scenarios" button on the top right of the page